jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 - Controlled connectivity through VNet peering
 - Optional private endpoints for secure service access
 - Clear separation of platform and workload responsibilities
+- NSGs applied to workload subnets to restrict inbound and outbound traffic
+- No public IPs assigned to workload resources

 The App Service itself does not require inbound VNet access, but the spoke network provides a foundation for future enhancements.